 Yearly totals indicate a troubling trend of inland trash making its way to the ocean

-A staggering variety of trash both big and small was collected from San Diego County beaches during a series of cleanups hosted in 2015 by the Surfrider Foundation San Diego County Chapter and San Diego Coastkeeper.
+These items topped the list of unusual pieces of trash removed from San Diego County beaches during a suite of cleanups hosted in 2014 by the Surfrider Foundation San Diego County Chapter and San Diego Coastkeeper.
 The environmental groups train volunteers to track the type and number of items they pick up during cleanups, ask them to note unique items and help them weigh the total contents.

-In 2015, 7,360 volunteers removed 9,825 pounds of debris from coastal areas, capturing it before it could pollute the ocean.
+This year, more than 7,000 volunteers removed nearly 10,500 pounds of debris from coastal areas, capturing it before it could pollute the ocean.

-For the second year in a row, Fiesta Island had the most trash collected per volunteer in 2015 with 4.68 pounds of trash per volunteer.
-Fiesta Island also had the most trash removed by overall weight again, with a total of 788 pounds of trash collected at that location in 2015.
+Fiesta Island had the most trash collected per volunteer in 2014 with 3.43 pounds of trash per volunteer.
+Fiesta Island also had the most trash removed overall with 1,127 pounds total and the highest average pounds removed per cleanup.

 SAN DIEGO COASTKEEPER: Founded in 1995, San Diego Coastkeeper® protects and restores fishable, swimmable and drinkable waters in San Diego County.
 Coastkeeper, a member of the Waterkeeper Alliance, is a trademark and service mark licensed by Waterkeeper Alliance, Inc. Visit us online at http://localhost/sdcoastkeeper.